-For example, an X-ray that costs $150, may reduce to between $15 and $50, thanks to the insurance company's contract with the provider.
+For example, an X-ray with a cost of $150, may reduce to between $15 and $50, thanks to the insurance company's contract with the provider.
 The cost of a simple lab test or blood test may be reduced by as much as 90%.
-More expensive procedures, such as an MRI, will drop in price by hundreds of dollars (and possibly thousands), depending on the scope of the test.
+More expensive procedures, such as an MRI or CAT scan, will reduce in price by hundreds of dollars (and possibly thousands), depending on the scope of the test.
 Specialist visits and out-patient surgeries typically will receive large negotiated price reductions.
 It's not uncommon to see a major invasive surgery (and accompanying expenses) reduced from $50,000 to $30,000.
 Qualified preventative expenses, such as routine annual physicals, OBGYN exams, and mammograms, are always covered at 100%.
 Many additional procedures, including a colonoscopy, are also covered with no out-of-pocket expenses.

 Impact Of Obamacare

 As we will also discuss later, the ACA legislation (Obamacare) allows both individual and small business HSA plans to be compliant.
 Although they are not offered by as many companies and deductible choices have reduced, the overall concept has not changed and all tax reductions have remained in place.
 If you and/or most family members have no serious chronic medical conditions, there's a good chance an HSA will save you money, and reduce your tax liability when compared to other Marketplace options.
 In a worst case scenario, out-of-pocket expenses are capped, although a new deductible must be met each calendar year.
 Therefore, if an approved elective surgery is planned, it's best to have the operation performed in the beginning of the year, so a yearly deductible can be met.